spatie/temporary-directory/README.md

    ->create();
 ```

-By default an exception will be thrown when if a directory already exists with the given `$name`.
+By default an exception will be thrown if a directory already exists with the given `$name`.
 You can override this behaviour by calling the `force` method in combination with the `name` method.

 ```php
 (new TemporaryDirectory())